selimgomri/membership/README.md

 This product is still under active development, and will launch in the future.

 If you install this application on your own server, you must set up the SQL database tables yourself.
-Functions are currently held in a file which is ignored by git, meaning that they will not work.
+You will need to modify the `config-template.php` file to connect to your database and rename it `config.php`.

 Chester-le-Street ASC accept no liability for any issues, including all legal issues, with this pre-release software.